Alexinfos/devBot/README.md

  3. Clone repository:

 >     git clone https://github.com/Alexinfos/devBot.git
- 4. Go to the [Discord Developper Portal](https://discordapp.com/developers/applications/) and create a new app.
+ 4. Go to the [Discord Developer Portal](https://discordapp.com/developers/applications/) and create a new app.

  5. Select the "Bot" option on the left menu.